We’re already planning for your success

 Check out these quick links to career resources

 Handshake is the platform used by Virginia Tech Career and Professional Development to help connect current students and recent alumni with employers.
 You can use Handshake to apply for jobs and internships, see career events, schedule advising appointments, interview with employers visiting campus, and more.

 There are two online platforms that current students can use to locate job and internship opportunities: Canvas and Handshake.
 See the instructions for each platform below.
-Recent alumni seeking opportunities may continue to have access to the CNRE Advising Center weekly job announcement newsletter.
-If you have questions about your access to the Advising Center’s job announcements, please email firstname.lastname@example.org.
+Recent alumni seeking opportunities may continue to have access to the CNRE Opportunities weekly job announcement email.
+If you have questions about your access to this email or to positions listed in Canvas, please contact John Freeborn, director of employer relations, at email@example.com.

 Locating job and internship opportunities on the CNRE Advising Center Canvas site: